 By manipulating the value of scaling constants, how similar datasets were treated, and which datasets were included, six additional model structures were developed and evaluated (Table 3).
 Two approaches were used to define the scaling constants.
 The first equally weighted each likelihood function so that each data source had equal influence on the resulting parameter estimates.
 This was achieved by selecting a β for each data source equal to the inverse of the number of observations for the data.
 The second weighted each data source relative to the number of observations of that particular data set (β1= β2= β3).

 The structure of model 5 fit only tagging data from the OTP study while models 6-11 were incorporating the additional length-at-age and length frequency data and differed from one another in the treatment of β coefficients, whether direct aging data sources were considered independently and assigned their own log-likelihood function or if these data sources were pooled and contributed to estimation of a single log-likelihood function.
-Omission of direct aging data where ages were estimated using counts of otolith annuli was also considered as this method is known to be unreliable for opakapaka (table 3) (Wakefield et al 2017).
+Omission of direct aging data where ages were estimated using counts of otolith annuli was also considered as this method is known to be unreliable for P. filamentosus (table 3) (Wakefield et al 2017).

 The six candidate integrative model structures (Models 6-11) were evaluated against one another using the following repeated learning-testing cross validation procedure (Burman 1989) to determine the combination of model weighting, data pooling, and data sources parameter estimates that consistently best predicted observed growth from tagging data.
 Each model structure was trained using two-thirds of the tagging data (n = 258) selected at random while the remaining one-third (n = 129) was reserved for evaluating each model’s predictive ability.
 Model performance was evaluated using μ∞ and k parameters estimated from training data, applied to the length at tagging and time at liberty of each individual in the validation set to predict length at recapture using Equation 2.
 The variance (s2) between the predicted (Lr,i) and observed (Lr,i) length of each fish recapture was used as a metric for comparing the performance of competing model structures (E14).